khaled-mehizel/HR-analysis/README.md

 - Excel for preliminary examination.
 - Notepad++ and its plugin CSV Lint for preprocessing.
 - MySQL Workbench for cleaning and querying.
-- Power BI and Python for visualization.
+- Power BI for visualization.
 - PowerPoint for reporting.

 # Preliminary examination